andrew-hamlin-sp/jira_reporting_scripts/README.md

 exercise the [Jira REST API](https://docs.atlassian.com/jira/REST/cloud/) to retrieve information about Stories, including story points and iterations and export into CSV format.
 This enables building better reports in Excel.

+## Summary

+Prints summary and documentation links for stories in a project.

 ## Velocity